bgalek/event-101/README.md

 ### Venue

+The venue of the event should be large enough to be held in comfortable conditions for everyone.
+This means that you have to match your requirements, the size of the place and the number of participants.

+Stage:
 * ensure stable network connection
 	* if wireless - it's a good idea to have 2 of them (for speakers and audiences)
 * red dot / tape the floor for speaker to know where to stand